sxoxgxi/video-storage/README.md

  {'Video size': 573, 'Length': '0:06:18', 'Upload cost': '25$'}
 ```

-If request data is invalid: You will get following error messages with status code 400.
+If request data is invalid: You will get the following error messages with status code 400.

 ```bash
  # Invalid post request